Docmaps-Project/rfcs/proposals/001_interop.md

 defining the endpoints that should be implemented for identifying the server, serving docmaps, searching for docmaps, including rules such as what endpoint results must be stable/cacheable and which may be dynamic.

+This proposes a server specification that conforms to W3C Linked Data Platform recommendations, because Docmaps data are natively considered to be Linked Data.
+Although an implementer of this protocol may not offer full linked data support, such as allowing `content-type: text/turtle`, and may not represent the data as a graph or triplestore in their persistent state solution, they are expected to implement this API at a minimum according to the usages of JSON-LD as described herein, in order to enable consumers of this data to seamlessly treat it as LD.

 ## Motivation

 At this stage in the development of the Docmaps ecosystem, there is significant demand for Docmaps data for preprints but